stanley-fork/ragit/docs/commands.md

 It does nothing if there's already a knowledge-base.
 If you want to re-init, run `rag reset --hard; rag init`.

-## ls
+## ls-chunks

-- `rag ls --chunks`
+- `rag ls-chunks [--name-only | --stat-only]`
+  - TODO: `--name-only` and `--stat-only` are not implemented yet.

-  - It does not show external chunks.
+It shows the list of the chunks in this knowledge-base.
+It does not search external knowledge-bases.

+## ls-files

-- `rag ls --files`
+- `rag ls-files [--name-only | --stat-only]`
+  - TODO: `--name-only` and `--stat-only` are not implemented yet.

-  - It does not show external files.
+It shows the list of the files in this knowledge-base.
+It does not search external knowledge-bases.

+## ls-models

-- `rag ls --models`
+- `rag ls-models [--name-only | --stat-only]`
+  - TODO: `--name-only` and `--stat-only` are not implemented yet.

+It shows the list of available AI models.

 ## merge